EpicCash/documentation/docs/wallet/cli.md

 You'll be prompted to enter a password for the new wallet.
 It will be used to encrypt your private key, and you'll be asked to type it for most wallet commands.

-By default, your wallet files will be placed into `/home/<user>/.epic/main/`.
-Alternatively, if you'd like to run a wallet in a directory of your choice, you can create one in the current directory by using flag `-h`, e.g:
+If you'd like to create a wallet in a directory of your choice, you can create one in the current directory by using flag `-h`, `--here` e.g:

 ```
 epic-wallet init -h
 ```

-This will create all the needed data files, including `epic-wallet.toml` and `wallet.seed`, in the current directory.
+This will create all needed data files, including `epic-wallet.toml` and `wallet.seed`, in the current directory.
 When running any `epic-wallet` command, epic will check the working directory if these files exist.
-If not, it will use the default location `/home/<user>/.epic/main/`.
+If not, it will use the default location.

 Upon a successful `init`, the wallet prints a 24-word recovery phrase, **which you should always save somewhere safe**.
 This phrase is to recover your master seed file if it gets lost or corrupted, or if you forget the wallet password.